 Participants in the Work & Travel USA program must follow all regulations set forth by the U.S. Department of State and maintain monthly contact with InterExchange.
 During the program, we encourage all participants to take advantage of the cultural opportunities offered by their local host communities.

 Au Pair USA is a 12-month program that gives young people, ages 18 to 26, the opportunity to experience the U.S. by living with an American host family and providing child care.
 In return for their services, au pairs receive room, board, a weekly stipend, accident and sickness insurance, airfare, and an educational allowance to use toward college-level courses.
 This program can be extended for an additional six, nine, or 12 months after successfully completing the original 12-month program.

-Camp USA places international participants, ages 18+, in U.S. summer camps in counselor or support staff positions.
+Camp USA places international participants, ages 18+, in U.S. summer camps in counselor positions.
 InterExchange also sponsors visas for returning staff or for participants who have found their own camp jobs.
 The Camp Counselor J-1 Visa is a four-month visa.
 The InterExchange Camp USA program runs between May 1st and October 15th during the program year.